NummusNet/Nummus/README.md

-# NummusApp
+# Nummus

 **Nummus (pl. nummi)** is a Latin word for various coins that was borrowed from Doric Greek

-**NummusApp** is a personal finance app, It is 100% free and open-source, written in NodeJS.
+**Nummus-app** is a personal finance app, It is 100% free and open-source, written in NodeJS.

 ### Packages